dmitriy-yefremov/dmitriy-yefremov.github.io/_posts/2016-04-16-how-not-use-mocks.md

 ```

 The `getQuote` method is rather simple, but has some logic to test.
 Let's create a test for this method using the most
 direct approach with mocking.
-From my past experience this is what a lot of software developers would actually do.
+From my past experience this is what a lot of software developers will actually do.

 ```java
 import static org.mockito.Mockito.mock;